This is my twenty-second year of teaching, and I think I may have finally figured out what I am doing: I’m teaching my students to be maladjusted.

 Like the Guatemalan and US governments did to the indigenous Guatemalan people.
 Or like the Brazilian government did to Paulo Freire and the Brazilian farmers.
 Like people and institutions do to us when they suggest that certain certain kinds of people are better than others.
 Or like when they intimidate people during voting.
 Like when they act as though economic profit is more important than peoples’ sacred land and their clean drinking water.
 Or like when they imply that the only real purpose of education is to get a job to keep the economic machine running.

 I want to teach my students to be maladjusted to this kind of thinking.
 As more of us become maladjusted, the more we will be able to resist the forces that destroy our communal being.
 I don’t think I will ever completely answer the question “What is the purpose of teaching?”
-But after twenty-three years of teaching, I think I might be headed in the right direction.
+But after twenty-two years of teaching, I think I might be headed in the right direction.

 For you, Paulo.